calliope-project/euro-calliope/docs/workflow/build.md

 !!!
 Info
     The workflow is developed on macOS, tested on macOS and Linux, but it cannot run natively on Windows.

-1. [Download](https://doi.org/10.5281/zenodo.3949793) your copy of the latest euro-calliope release or [clone any version from GitHub](https://github.com/calliope-project/euro-calliope).
+1. [Download](https://doi.org/10.5281/zenodo.3949793) your copy of the latest Euro-Calliope release or [clone any version from GitHub](https://github.com/calliope-project/euro-calliope).

 2. Create a conda environment from within which you can build the model.
 This requires that you have [conda](https://conda.io) or [mamba](https://mamba.readthedocs.io/) installed on your machine.